 - Jaw opening group- laterl ptyergoid suprahyoid

-What are signs that my TMJ pain is related to my masseter muscle or jaw muscles?
+What are signs that my TMJ Disorders pain is related to my masseter muscle or jaw muscles?

 Sometimes the underlying culprit is not as obvious.
 Classically, a prominent muscle along the jaw and/or temple area signifies a larger than ideal muscle putting pressure on the TMJ.
 If your joint hurts after chewing it typically signifies a cause and effect, but this is not necessary in all cases.
 Finally, worn down teeth can signify teeth grinding which is caused by jaw muscle hyperactivity.